dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 * Notice that CoreDNS pods are still in ContainerCreating phase, the reason for that is NSX Node Agent (which is responsible for connecting the pods to a logical switch) is still not installed on K8S Worker Nodes yet (next step)

-## Deploy NSX Node Agent
 ##
-## Note how you commented in the ncp-svc-account line in ncp-deployment.yml file !!!

 ## Copy the edited NCP-Deployment file to a central location or to K8S Master Node local folder and then deploy the NSX NCP Pod in the "nsx-system" namespace by using the following command

 <pre><code>